 Pediatric Dentistry for Kids

-Lake Forest Dental Associates is a family dental practice that serves patients of all ages, including children as young as three.
-Dr. Tincher, Dr. Razdolsky, and our team work hard to create an environment where patients of all ages will feel comfortable, safe, and happy.
+Lake Forest Dental Associates is a family dental practice serving patients of all ages, including children as young as three.
+Drs.
+Razdolsky and Tincher, along with their highly-qualified dental team work hard to create an environment where patients of all ages can feel comfortable, safe, and happy.
 At the end of the day, we love seeing children smile!

 Why should your child visit the dentist?